stozuka/seo-quick-checker/README.md

 ]
 ```

-These are the functions to be provided to seoQuickChecker function.
+To select some of them, you can get the functions one by one like this.

 ```
 defaultRules.aWithoutRel